Pimento cheese: Similar dishes

 A similar dish using queso de bola is known in the Philippines, where it is referred to as "cheese pimiento".
 A cheese ball is also a similar dish.
-In Alaska, a similar cheese dip is called Kenai dip, after the butcher shop in Kenai, Alaska where the jalapeño variant originated.
+In Alaska, a similar cheese dip is called Kenai dip, after the butcher shop in Kenai, Alaska, where a jalapeño variant originated.
+Almogrote is made in the Canary Islands with old goat cheese and local hot peppers.